kbabkin/code-egress/README.md

 - You can split review task in smaller parts by adding filters by module, e.g. ``**/mymodule/`` or by file type, e.g. ``**/*.csv``.
-  Report format and file names in it will be same, so later you can remove those additional filters.
+  Report format and file names in it will be the same, so later those additional filters can be removed.
 - You can restore original values in project code for some degree.
   Create other scan project with ``word-guard-value.csv`` content from ``generated-replacement.csv`` having "from" and "to" CSV columns swapped.